stumpc5/chess960/README.md

 Is has been played in 13.6% of the games and the next most common move is 9...Ne8, which has been played in 7.2% of the games.

 Overall, White wins 13.0% of the games, while it only wins 6.7% of the games in this variant.
+The Average points for white have not changed significantly, in alignment with the theoretical assumptions on what constitues an opening.

 ### Fair And Unfair Starting Positions

 The following table shows
-* the starting position most in favor of White,
+* the starting position **SPI18** most in favor of White,
-* the two starting positions that are most fair, and
+* the two starting positions **SPI39** and **SPI671** that are most fair, and
-* the starting position most in favor of Black.
+* the starting position **240** most in favor of Black.

 | SF | SPI | Board                            | # Played Games        | White           | Draw           | Black           | Average points for White |
 |:-----:|:-----:|----------------------------------|:-----------------------:|:---------------:|:--------------:|:---------------:|:------------------------:|